inokawa/react-native-react-bridge/README.md

 const App = () => {
   // useBridge hook create props for WebView and handle communication
-  // 1st argument is the source code of React app
-  // 2nd argument is callback to receive message from React const { ref, onMessage, emit } = useBridge((message) => {
+  // The argument is callback to receive message from React const { ref, onMessage, emit } = useBridge((message) => {
     // emit sends message to React
     //   type: event name